anupvarghese/inkcrafters-website/content/pages/home.md

 ---
 title: Tina Cloud Starter
 blocks:
-  - headline: Welcome to the Tina Starter
+  - headline: Welcome to the Ink Crafters
-    text: >
+    text: |
-      This project is set up to show you the basics of working with Tina.
-You're looking at the landing page, which pulls content from `content/pages/home.md`, components from components/blocks, and puts them all together in `pages/[filename].tsx`, all based on a config `tina/config.tsx`.
+      For all your printing needs
     actions:
       - label: Get Started
         type: button